Post-Doctoral position (f/m/d)

 Field of activity:

 The candidate will perform and use high-resolution simulations and observations to develop a machine learning based parameterization.
 The ML-parameterization will be implemented into the ICON atmospheric general circulation model.

 - High-resolution simulations with ICON to serve as training data for the development of the ML-based parameterizations

-- Development of ML and especially deep learning-based microphysics parameterizations for ICON
+- Development of ML and especially deep learning-based turbulence parameterizations for ICON

 - Implementation into ICON

 - Evaluation of the resulting ICON-ML with the Earth System Model Evaluation Tool (ESMValTool)